NeutroGe/android_device_lenovo_TB320FC/README.md

 Youtube guide on how to build OrangeFox on other devices: https://www.youtube.com/watch?v=tvCAhtt-zZk

 ## Device specifications

+The Y700 2023/Gen2 (codenamed "taro") is an upper-mid-range gaming tablet from Lenovo.

+It was announced and released in July 2023.

 | Feature     | Specification
 | :-----------|:-------------